ccollie/valkey-rfc/TimeSeries.md

 that creates time series & inserts items into them.
 Next, this can be re-played on a Valkey Server (with ValkeyTimeSeries loaded).
 Then, the user can move their existing workload to the Valkey server (with ValkeyTimeSeries loaded).

-Pros
-* TimeSeries objects can be created on the user's existing system (with Rebloom) and the user can also populate the objects by adding items (TS.ADD/TS.MADD) **BEFORE** switching to Valkey (with ValkeyTimeSeries).

-Cons
-* The user will need to manage AOF file generation on the server (with RedisTimeSeries) and ensure that the contents do not get re-written (e.g. as a result of BGREWRITEAOF) into a RDB file.
-This is because the RDB file with timeseries data generated by RedisTimeSeries is not compatible with ValkeyTimeSeries.
-The main drawback here is that the AOF can exceed a size limit and get truncated / re-written.

 ### Memory Management

 On Module Load, the Rust Module overrides the memory allocator that delegates the allocation and deallocation tasks